-Costa Rica is known for it’s brilliant white water rafting, if you’ve got the time and money to do it.
+Costa Rica is known for its brilliant white water rafting if you’ve got the time and money to do it.
 Head to Turrialba, the white water rafting capital of the country.
-Personally, I prefered La Ceiba in Honduras, it was better and cheaper, but this place would be great in the right season.
+Personally, I preferred La Ceiba in Honduras, it was better and cheaper, but this place would be great in the right season.

 The rapids themselves were a Grade III to IV because it was the wrong season for anything higher, but I was definitely OK with this, I’ve always been a bit scared of anything bigger after a sketchy river boarding trip in New Zealand.

 At one point we hit a huge rapid, the boat tipped up on its side and the people opposite me fell on me and knocked me into the water.
-Of course I instantly panicked and when I came up for air all I hit was boat.
-Eventually I was pulled up and back into the raft and the panic was over… The rest of it was big but surprisingly fun!
+Of course, I instantly panicked and when I came up for air all I hit was the boat.
+Eventually, I was pulled up and back into the raft and the panic was over… The rest of it was big but surprisingly fun!

 We all got out of the raft, pulled it ashore and used the restaurant we arrived at to dry off and change.
 We had a photographer with us the whole time, alongside us in his own kayak, who took some awesome photos and we all chipped in to buy them.

 We had a bus to catch so they dropped us off as the right bus station and we were on our way.
 Our next stop was the quiet beach town of Puerto Limon.
 From Turrialba, you catch a 1-hour bus to the town of Limon for 1195C ($2.25) and a one and a half hour bus to Puerto Limon for 1860C ($3.50).